new-cpp/2D-lib-render/README.md

   ```

    ### H3 Or just Fork or clone this repo:
-	-in case a SDL folder still empty after updating submodules through cmd:
+	-In case a SDL folder still empty after updating submodules through cmd:
 	```
 	git submodule update --init --recursive
 	```
-	solution (that works for me!!! ) :
+	Solution (that works for me!!! ) :
 	```
 	git rm --cached  SDL
 	```